Cost of electricity by source: Levelized cost of electricity

+On average the levelized cost of electricity from utility scale solar power and onshore wind power is less than from coal and gas-fired power stations, but this varies greatly by location.
+Levelized full system costs of electricity include the cost of grid balancing.

 Levelized avoided cost of electricity

 The metric levelized avoided cost of energy (LACE) addresses some of the shortcomings of LCOE by considering the economic value that the source provides to the grid.
 The economic value takes into account the dispatchability of a resource, as well as the existing energy mix in a region.

 In 2014, the US Energy Information Administration recommended that levelized costs of non-dispatchable sources such as wind or solar be compared to the "levelized avoided cost of energy" (LACE) rather than to the LCOE of dispatchable sources such as fossil fuels or geothermal.
-LACE is the avoided costs from other sources divided by the annual yearly output of the non-dispatchable source.
+LACE is the total discounted avoided costs divided by the total discounted lifetime output.
 The EIA hypothesized that fluctuating power sources might not avoid capital and maintenance costs of backup dispatchable sources.
 The ratio of LACE to LCOE is referred to as the value-cost ratio.
 When LACE (value) is greater than LCOE (cost), then value-cost ratio is greater than 1, and the project is considered economically feasible.